rbarraud/ION/README.md

 Status
 ------

-While the project is a work in progress in a very early stage of development, there's already a basic version of the CPU capable of passing an equally basic CPU opcode test (`sw/cputest`).
+While the project is a work in progress in a very early stage of development, there's already a basic version of the CPU capable of passing an equally basic CPU opcode test (`sw/cputest`) -- _or not; I've been tinkering with the stall/FFWD logic and it may be broken_.

 There's a _test driver makefile_ in `sim/iv` that makes use of Icarus Verilog to simulate the RTL.
 It'll run a given SW test on the RTL simulation and on the ISS (`tools/ion32sim`, part of this project) and match the execution logs.
 This makes for a very easy development flow.

 Apart from Icarus Verilog, youl'll need a MIPS32r1 toolchain to play with this _unmodified_ testbench.
 I'm using a recent version of [BuildRoot](https://buildroot.org/)'s.

-Note that while the old RTL from a previous, abandoned version of this project has been deleted from the repo I still haven't deleted the old test SW and other bits and pieces.
-The only sw test useable right now is `sw/cputest`.